What is Intersection Syndrome

 Surgery may be required in patients with vague, nonspecific complaints or in patients who do not respond to conservative, non-invasive treatments.

 Most patients with intersection syndrome respond to a program of conservative management.
-They may need to maintain changes in work or avocational activities to prevent recurrence of symptoms.
+They may need to maintain changes in work or avocational activities to try and mitigate the recurrence of symptoms.
 Individuals who require surgery rarely experience recurrence of symptoms.

 If You Believe You Have Intersection Syndrome, Contact HandSport Surgery Institute

 Please contact us as soon as possible to schedule an appointment with our talented team.
-People experiencing intersection syndrome should be evaluated to try and prevent further injury and mobility issues.
+People experiencing intersection syndrome should be evaluated to try and reduce the risk of further injury and mobility issues.

 If you have been injured, it’s important to be evaluated by a highly skilled professional.
-Call Drs.
-Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your arm.
+Call Dr. Mark Pruzansky and Dr. Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your arm.